Hansa Jivraj Mehta: Politics, education and activism

-Hansa Mehta organized the picketing of shops selling foreign clothes and liquor, and participated in other freedom movement activities in line with the advice of Mahatma Gandhi.
+Hansa Mehta organized the picketing of shops selling foreign clothes and liquor, and participated in other freedom movement activities in line with the advice of Gandhi.
+For this she was jailed three times.
 Later She established Desh Sevika Dal in 1930.
 She was even arrested and sent to jail by the British along with her husband in 1932. she was elected to Bombay Legislative Council.

 After independence, she was among the 15 women who were part of the constituent assembly that drafted the Indian Constitution.
+She lobbied for civil code that would lead to gender equality, meant to eventually supersede religious laws.
 She was a member of the Advisory Committee and Sub Committee on Fundamental Rights.
 She advocated for equality and justice for women in India.

-Hansa was elected to Bombay Schools Committee in 1926 and became president of All India Women's Conference in 1945–46.
-In her presidential address at the All India Women's Conference convention held in Hyderabad, she proposed a Charter of Women's Rights.
+Mehta was elected to Bombay Schools Committee in 1926 and founded, and later became president of All India Women's Conference in 1945–46.
+In her presidential address at the All India Women's Conference convention held in Hyderabad, she proposed a Charter of Women's Rights, where she linked the struggle for Indian independence with the one for women's rights.
+As one of three women who drafted the charter, she included the affirmation that women have equal rights in areas such as access to education, suffrage, pay, and property.
+She also rejected special quotas, instead advocating for an even playing field between women and men.
+In 1946, the panel eventually became the U.N Commission on the Status of Women.
 She held different posts in India from 1945 to 1960 - the vice-chancellor of SNDT Women's University, member of All India Secondary Board of Education, president of Inter University Board of India and vice-chancellor of Maharaja Sayajirao University of Baroda, among others.

-Hansa represented India on the Nuclear Sub-Committee on the status of women in 1946.
+Mehta represented India on the Nuclear Sub-Committee on the status of women in 1946.
 As the Indian delegate on the UN Human Rights Commission in 1947–48, she was responsible for changing the language of the Universal Declaration of Human Rights from "all men are born free and equal" to "all human beings are born free and equal", highlighting the need for gender equality.
-Hansa later went on to become the vice chairman of the Human Rights Commission of the United Nations in 1950.
-She was also a member of the Executive Board of UNESCO.
+While Roosevelt asserted that the use of the word "men" was “generally accepted to include all human beings,” Mehta insisted that the language should be changed.
+Mehta later went on to become the vice chairman of the Human Rights Commission of the United Nations in 1950.
+She was also a member of the executive board of UNESCO.